DanShrader/Caret-Plugin-Pretty-JavaScript/README.md

 # Caret-Plugin-Pretty-JavaScript

-A Caret Editor plug-in which allows for Pretty Print for JavaScript, eventually I'll add it to the Chrome web store.
+A Caret Editor plug-in which allows for Pretty Print for JavaScript.

+Here's a link to it in the Chrome [store](https://chrome.google.com/webstore/detail/caret-pluginpretty-javasc/nfkohdggkammeogcdpmiebnlbcgpdcii?utm_source=chrome-ntp-icon), it free.

 ## To use with Caret